marco-compiler/marco/docs/BuildOnLinuxMacOS.md

 # Building on Linux / macOS
-We provide here directions to install ONNX-MLIR on Linux and macOS.
+We provide here directions to install MARCO on Linux and macOS.
 The commands for installing some packages are based on the `apt` tool, but it can be easily adapted to other package managers.

 ## Requirements